“Attitude is a little thing that makes a big difference.” Winston Churchill

 A wise friend once said, “Instead of worrying about whether or not you made the right choice, make whatever choice you make the right one.”

 When Typhoid stood in the middle of our road, we asked ourselves if this was a trip-ender.
 The answer that came back was a firm no. The thought of ending our trip felt like giving in to fear and made us feel lethargic and sad.
 On the other hand, dealing with the typhoid diagnosis together as a family and making sure we were all healthy and ready for the next leg of the trip left us feeling strong, connected and hopeful.
 So we made staying the course the right decision and started solving our current problem.

 The good news is that you don’t have to wait for a Typhoid diagnosis to try this in your own life.

-Whenever you are facing a decision or a roadblock, you can ask yourself these simple questions:
+Whenever you are facing a decision or a roadblock, you can ask yourself a couple of simple questions:

 - Does this choice leave me feeling drained or energetic?

-As we traveled along, we picked up many other things in addition to the virus that mimicked Typhoid but wasn’t.
-(Please see above reference to “better equipped and hopefully more competent, English speaking doctor.”)
+As we traveled along, we picked up many other things in addition to a virus that mimicked typhoid but wasn’t.
+(Please see above reference to “better-equipped and more competent doctor.”)

 We found a love for meeting and befriending new people, an interest in all things local, an appreciation for different ways of doing things, a realization that no matter the differences we are very much alike, a weird obsession with the body parts of people long dead (otherwise known as relics!) and an appreciation for each other, travel, and home.